What cannot end, if it never starts?

 He was suspended.
 No weight.
 No time.
 No breath.
 There was no battlefield beneath his feet.
 No Empire behind him.
 No Chaos before him.
 Only a cold, infinite dark and the distant spec of starlight.

 A purgatory of memory and sensation.
 Thought drifted like fog.
-His identity unraveled, then recoiled.
+His identity unravelled, then recoiled.
 He felt the presence before he saw it.
 Something watching him.
 Not with malice.
 Not with mercy.
 Just observation, total and ancient.

 Judgement.